 Any tourist visiting London will be aware of the incredible selection of attractions the city has to offer.
 While you may have your list of London hotspots to check out, it’s also important to know the parts of the city to avoid – mainly to prevent any disappointment during your stay.
-Here’s a roundup of 11 places you should avoid (if possible) when visiting London.
+Here’s a roundup of the places you should avoid (if possible) when visiting London.

-Restaurants In Leicester Square
+Restaurants in Leicester Square

 Home to London’s theatreland and film premieres, Leicester Square is a hit with tourists.
 However, any Londoner will know Leicester Square is not famous for its food.
 Many restaurants hike up their prices, knowing that tourists will fork out the cash thinking that because of the location, the food will be just as great.
 In reality, most of the restaurants in Leicester Square are chain restaurants, so if you’re looking to experience the best of London’s independent restaurants, Soho might be a better area to check out.